marcodb26/TabMania/README-DEV.md

   - Remember that most normalized tab IDs are strings (only tab IDs of standard tabs are numbers), so enclose the normalized tab ID in quotes

+* Call `tmUtils.showSearchParserInfo()` to see how the search parser interpreted the active query
+  - Works only while the TabMania popup is in search mode

 * Performance statistics (only for the popup console)
   - Call `perfProf.showAsyncQueues()` to see the performance of AsyncQueues
   - Call `perfProf.showStats()` to see some general popup performance statistics.